czwiessler/sq-llm-docstring-gen-kt/readme.md

 ## Overview

 **DockstringGenSimple** is a lightweight tool designed to automatically generate docstrings for Python files.

+The correspondent **PROJECT REPORT** is to be found in the root directory.

 ## Installation

 To install the necessary dependencies, ensure you have Python installed and then run: